Healthy Homes Assessment Mohaka

 Draught Stopping Mohaka

-Draughts may lead to lower temperatures in houses.
-A cold home will cost more to heat, which completed jobs in wasting money and energy.
+Draughts increase the likelihood of lower temperatures in houses.
+A draughty home costs more to heat, which completed jobs in wasting energy and resulting in higher bills.

-You don’t need to block up intentional holes or gaps that are part of the building.
-For example, tiny gaps around doors and windows could be necessary to allow for movement within the structure when the home warms and cools to allow them to be closed and opened instead of instead of being stuck.
-We will examine all windows and doors as part of the Healthy Homes assessment of your rental property.
+There is no require to block off gaps or holes that are part of the construction.
+For example, tiny gaps around windows and doors may be required to allow movement of the building as the house heats and cools, to allow them to be closed and opened instead of than sticking.
+We will test every window and door during your Healthy Homes assessment of your rental property.

 draught stopping building inspections